iwantpizza10/backstop/readme.md

 Finally, after indexing (which can take a while depending on hardware and the number of files being processed) is done, enter the main songs section of the app.
 This can be done with the "Browse Library" button on the welcome screen or by clicking one of the top three buttons on the navbar.

 ## Controls
-Upon entering the main songs view, clicking a song will play it and queue up all songs around it. `CTRL`+clicking (or `CMD`+click) a song will append it to the end of the queue. `CTRL`+`SHIFT`+clicking one will insert it into the queue as the next song.
+Upon entering the main songs view, clicking a song will play it and queue up all songs around it. `CTRL`+clicking (or `CMD`+click) a song will append it to the end of the queue. `CTRL`/`CMD`+`SHIFT`+clicking one will insert it into the queue as the next song.

 On the left, there is a navbar with buttons that should all have tooltips explaining what they are/do.

 On the bottom of the app, there is a footer with several interactive features.
 Starting from the left, there will be a song info section that only shows up when playing a song.
 Clicking the cover art will move you to a cover art view.
-In the center, there are several buttons under a position indicator.
-The buttons are as follows, from left to right:
+In the center, there is a song position indicator with a few buttons under it.
+The position indicator allows you to change the position of the song by clicking on it.
+The buttons under the indicator are as follows, from left to right:

-- Stop playing, clear queue, clear rich presence, etc
+- Stop playing (clear queue, clear rich presence, etc)
 - Toggle shuffle
 - Skip to previous song
-- Toggle play/pause
+- Play/pause
 - Skip to next song
 - Toggle repeat
-- Peek queue (shows next few songs in the queue)
+- Peek queue (shows next 5 songs in the queue)
   - To close it, simply click off the menu

 On the right, there are two sliders, labelled "Gain" and "Speed."
 These change the *gain*, or volume, and playback speed of the player respectively.

+## Updates
+From time to time, Backstop has an update.
+Upon launching the app, a notification may alert you to an update.
+There will be two options: download and ignore.
+These options are self-descriptive, the former opening [Backstop's releases page](https://github.com/iwantpizza10/backstop/releases), and the latter simply closing the menu.

 ## Formats
 Although not all of these have been fully tested, Backstop currently supports the following formats: